locka99/cpp-to-rust-book/features_of_rust/memory_allocation.md

 As you can guess by now Rust tends to be a lot more strict about allocation that C/C++.
 Lifetimes of objects are tracked and enforced by the compiler and that includes memory allocated objects.

 In normal safe programming there is no explicit new / delete so there is no way to forget to free an object.
-There are no pointers either so code cannot call a dangling pointer or inadvertently call a NULL pointer.
+There are no pointers either so code cannot call a dangling pointer or inadvertently call a null pointer.

 1. A `Box` is a managed pointer that holds a heap allocated object.
 A box cannot be cloned, so there is only one owner at any time.
 2. A `Cell` is a mutable memory location - it can hold any kind of copyable type and the value within it can be changed.